The Signs You Need Markham Septic Tank Repair or Service

 In addition, make sure to scrape food from dishes into the trash can before rinsing them off, don't use garbage disposals, and never put any kind of cooking oil or grease down the drain.

 The less that goes down into your septic system, the better.
-Look for toilet paper and detergents labelled as "septic safe," and aim to do your laundry throughout the week instead of all on one day.
+Look for toilet paper and detergents labeled as "septic safe," and aim to do your laundry throughout the week instead of all in one day.
 This would minimize undue strain on your septic system.

 Clearing Out Tree Roots